barnabasdomozi/CodeCompass/doc/ubuntu22.md

 > Note: now you may delete the Build2 toolchain installed in the <build2_install_dir> folder, if you do not need any longer.

 ### Compile Thrift 13.0 from source
-> Thrift 13.0 is required for the project, no longer in standard repositories

 ```bash
 # Download and uncompress Thrift: